Financial assessment for care home fees in 2025

 However, if your capital is below the lower threshold, your local authority may cover the full cost of your care.
 If your capital falls between the upper and lower thresholds, you will qualify for some funding, but will be expected to cover some of the costs yourself.

-In Wales, there is only an upper limit.
-If you have savings and assets below £50,000, you will receive maximum support from your local authority.
+Wales£50,000N/AThere is only an upper limit.
+If savings and assets are below £50,000, maximum local authority support is provided.

 Find your ideal care home